mkoutra/voting-system-servet-jsp/README.md

 ### Running the Application

 After building the project, a `.war` file will be generated in the `target/` directory.
-To run the application, **copy the `.war` file to the `webapps/` directory of your tomcat directory**:
+To run the application, copy the `.war` file to the `webapps/` folder in your Tomcat directory.

-To use the voting app, open your browser and visit: http://localhost:8080/voting-system/
+To access the voting app, open your browser and go to: http://localhost:8080/voting-system/

-**Make sure to prepare the database **before** executing the application.**
+**Important**: Ensure the database is set up **before** running the application.

 ## Database Information